ecorbin567/gta-urban-emissions-project/README.md

 The original GTA Urban Emissions Project website can be found here: https://www.atmosp.physics.utoronto.ca/GTA-Emissions/About/index.html.
 The github code can be found here: https://github.com/WunchLab/gta-emissions-webpage/blob/master/README.md.
 This website was created and edited in 2017 by Colin Arrowsmith, Sajjan Heerah, and Prof. Debra Wunch.

 ### Setup ###
-* This website is currently NOT LIVE.
-Note that this website must be run on a server with PHP capabilities.
+* This website is currently live, and automatically updated via this repository.
+* If you want to run this website remotely, note that it must be run on a server with PHP capabilities.
 * If you have VSCode, you can download this repository and run it using the PHP Server package.
 * Otherwise, find an equivalent server for your IDE.